 Turkish Tea: The Taste and Experience of Turkey

-Turkish Tea: the taste and the experience
+Turkish Tea: Taste and Experience

 The Turkish people love tea and drink it all day long and turkish tea is an important part of the country’s warm hospitality.
-Even the children are offered tea!
+Even children are offered tea!
 Show the tiniest inkling of interest in purchases like carpet, jewelry, ceramics, or lamps and you’ll be offered tea.
-Accept it for what it is – a warm smile and an excuse to shop longer, but sip slowly as it is served very, very hot!
+Accept it for what it is – a warm gesture and an excuse to shop longer, but sip slowly as it is served very, very hot!

 Turks love tea so much that is is constantly available.
 Their tea servers have a large container on the bottom full of water which is kept boiling all day long.
 On top of the boiling water is a teapot full of tea.
 I love hot tea and drink it year round, but the term hot is relative.
 I didn’t drink nearly as much tea in Turkey as I would have liked because it was served way too hot for me.
 The ice cubes I use to make it cool enough to drink here at home were not available.
 Brewed tea is kept for only an hour and then tossed to make new.
 If it sits longer than that it is too bitter.
 Truth be told – Turkish tea is pretty strong!

 Tea is served in a small glass on a saucer with a tiny spoon and a cube of sugar.
 The cup makes a wonderful souvenir and you can find them in all the shops.
 I love sweet tea (Texas girl here!) so I usually added another cube.
 There is always more sitting on the table. 😉 Through the clear glass you can see the color of the tea which is ideally the color of rabbit’s blood.
 Having never seen the color of rabbit’s blood thankfully, I can only guess that mine was the right color because it was delicious.

 Turkish Tea: The Tea is Grown in Turkey